 Breach of Contract

 If you fail to deliver on your end of the contract but the buyer upholds his or hers, you’re officially in breach of contract.
 At that point, you’re at the mercy of your buyer.

-There's also your agent to consider.
-By signing on with him or her, you've given a right to sell.
-Some agents would feel that it's worth the money to sue you for lost income in that case.
+There’s also your real estate broker or listing agent to consider.
+By signing on with them, you’ve given them a right to sell.
+Some agents would feel that it’s worth the money to sue you for lost income in that case.

 Avoiding the Courtroom